LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 **operators scope**
    Operators declared inside an entity (object, protocol, or category) are local to the entity.
-But operators defined in a source file but outside and entity are global for compatibility with existing Prolog code.
+But operators defined in a source file but outside an entity are global for compatibility with existing Prolog code.

 **predicates scope**
    In plain Prolog, all predicates are visible.
 In a Prolog module, a